dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 * An e-mail address field
 * A save button that will use the form's data to create a new worker

 We could create these fields and buttons using the `v` function to create simple virtual DOM elements.
 If we did this, however, we would have to handle details such as theming, internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) and accessibility ([a11y](https://en.wikipedia.org/wiki/Accessibility)) ourselves.
-Instead, we are going to leverage some of Dojo 2's built-in widgets that have been designed with these considerations in mind.
+Instead, we are going to leverage some of Dojo's built-in widgets that have been designed with these considerations in mind.

-{% instruction 'Add `w` to the imports from `@dojo/widget-core/d` and add imports for the `Button` and `TextInput` classes to `WorkerForm.ts`.' %}
+{% instruction 'Add `w` to the imports from `@dojo/framework/widget-core/d` and add imports for the `Button` and `TextInput` classes to `WorkerForm.ts`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:3-5 %}

-These imports are for [built-in Dojo 2 Widgets](https://github.com/dojo/widgets).
-You can explore other widgets in the [Dojo 2 Widget Showcase](https://dojo.github.io/examples/widget-showcase/).
+These imports are for [built-in Dojo Widgets](https://github.com/dojo/widgets).
+You can explore other widgets in the [Dojo Widget Showcase](https://dojo.github.io/examples/widget-showcase/).

 The `Button` class will be used to provide the form's submit button and the `TextInput` class will provide the data entry fields for the worker data.